Discrete cosine and sine transforms generalized to honeycomb lattice: Introduction

-The potential of the developed Fourier-like discrete honeycomb transforms lies in the data processing methods on the triangular fragment of the honeycomb lattice as well as in theoretical description of the properties of the graphene material \cite{Cooper}.
-Both transversal and longitudinal vibration modes of the graphene are regularly studied assuming Born--von K\'{a}rm\'{a}n periodic boundary condidions \cite{CsTi,DrSa,Falkovsky,Sahoo}.
-Special cases of the honeycomb orbit functions potentially represent vibration modes that satisfy additional Dirichlet and von Neumann conditions on the triangular boundary.
+The potential of the developed Fourier-like discrete honeycomb transforms lies in the data processing methods on the triangular fragment of the honeycomb lattice as well as in theoretical description of the properties of the graphene material \cite{Castro,Cooper}.
+Both transversal and longitudinal vibration modes of the graphene are regularly studied assuming Born--von K\'{a}rm\'{a}n periodic boundary condidions \cite{Castro,CsTi,DrSa,Falkovsky,Sahoo}.
+Analysis of wave functions of the electron in a triangular graphene quantum dot \cite{Roz} leads to discrete functions which obey Dirichlet conditions on the armchair-type boundary.
+Special cases of the presented honeycomb orbit functions represent analogous vibration modes that satisfy either Dirichlet or von Neumann conditions on the boundary of the same type.
 Since spectral analysis provided by the developed discrete honeycomb transforms enjoys similar boundary properties as the 2D discrete cosine and sine transforms, the output analysis of the graphene-based sensors \cite{Shiva,Jamlos} by the honeycomb transforms offers similar data processing potential.
 The honeycomb discrete transforms provide novel possibilities for study of distribution of spectral coefficients \cite{Lam}, image watermarking \cite{Hernandez}, encryption \cite{Liu}, and compression \cite{Fracastoro} techniques.

 The paper is organized as follows.
 In Section 2, a self-standing review of $A_2$ inherent lattices and extensions of the corresponding crystallographic reflection group is included.
 In Section 3, the fundamental finite fragments of the honeycomb lattice and the weight lattice are described.
 In Section 4, two types of discrete orthogonality relations of the Weyl and Hartley-Weyl orbit functions are recalled.
 In Section 5, definitions of the extended and honeycomb orbit functions together with the proof of their discrete orthogonality are detailed.
 In Section 6, three types of the honeycomb orbit functions are exemplified and depicted.
 In Section 7, the four types of the discrete honeycomb lattice transforms and unitary matrices of the normalized transforms are formulated.
 Comments and follow-up questions are covered in the last section.